SSE Composite Index

-The SSE Composite Index also known as SSE Index is a stock market index of all stocks (A shares and B shares) that are traded at the Shanghai Stock Exchange.
+The SSE Composite Index (SSE Index) is a stock market index of all stocks (A shares and B shares) that are traded at the Shanghai Stock Exchange.

 There are also SSE 180, SSE 50 and SSE Mega-Cap Indexes for top 180, 50 and 20 companies respectively, and the CSI 300 Index, which includes shares traded at the Shanghai Stock Exchange and the Shenzhen Stock Exchange.

 Weighting and calculation

 SSE Indices are all calculated using a Paasche weighted composite price index formula.
 This means that the index is based on a base period on a specific base day for its calculation.
 The base day for SSE Composite Index is December 19, 1990, and the base period is the total market capitalization of all stocks of that day.
 The Base Value is 100.
 The index was launched on July 15, 1991.